 How to File Louisiana Articles of Incorporation

-You can file the Articles of Incorporation in several ways based on the state you are willing to start your corporation.
-In Louisiana, you can file it in four ways, online, by mail, fax, and in person.
+You can file the Articles of Incorporation in several ways, depending on the state in which you are willing to start your corporation.
+In Louisiana, you can file it in four ways: online, by mail, by fax, or in person.
 The details are similar to the details you need when forming an LLC.
 Here are the details you must submit while filing the documents-

 Step 1: Get the Form and Enter the Details